autistic-symposium/shell-toolkit/README.md

 # 🐯 Dotfiles and Scripts 🐯

-This is a repository where I dump *my* random scripts and configs from the last many years.
+This is a repository where I have been dumping my random scripts and configs from the last many years.
 Enjoy!
 ----